RussianNLP/RuCoLA/README.md

 The corpus covers a variety of language phenomena, ranging from syntax and semantics to generative model hallucinations.
 We release RuCoLA to facilitate the development of methods for identifying errors in natural language and create a [public leaderboard](https://rucola-benchmark.com/) to track the progress on this problem.

-The dataset is available in the [data/](./data) folder of the repository.
+The dataset is available on [HuggingFace](https://huggingface.co/datasets/RussianNLP/rucola) and in the [data/](./data) folder of the repository.

 Read more about RuCoLA in the corresponding [blog post](https://habr.com/ru/post/667336/) (in Russian).